EPCCed/eidf-docs/docs/storage/faq.md

 ## I want to use Cerebras, what storage do I need?

 Cerebras only uses Shared Filesystem (CephFS).
-PIs can request access to Shared Filesystem (CephFS) and can configure it to be available on their VMs by contacting the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit) for guidance.
+PIs can request access to Shared Filesystem (CephFS) and can configure it to be available on their VMs by following the documentation in the [Virtual Machines section](https://docs.eidf.ac.uk/services/virtualmachines/sharedfs/).

 ## I want to use more storage?